Victory for survivors of family violence

 By doing that, the BCCA minimized the findings of family violence and the risk of continuing harm to the mother and children.
 The father’s financial situation may have changed, but the findings of family violence had not.

-We intervened jointly with Rise to highlight the social and legal context of family violence and its relevance to the issues before the court.
+We intervened jointly with Rise Women’s Legal Centre to highlight the social and legal context of family violence and its relevance to the issues before the court.
 This context includes the widespread influence of myths and stereotypes about family violence within and outside the legal system.
 This includes ideas that abuse experienced by a parent doesn’t affect the children or the abuser’s parenting ability, that abuse ends when the relationship ends, or that reconciliation or cooperation between parents are signs that abuse was not serious.

 The Supreme Court tackled these very myths and stereotypes in its decision.
 It confirmed that family violence is a central consideration when determining the best interests of children and that courts should take evidence of even one incident of family violence seriously.

 This case illustrates once again the importance of legal support for people fleeing family violence, which is at the core of our constitutional challenge Single Mothers Alliance v BC.
 No one should have to face their abusive ex in court, alone.
-Support our ongoing work on access to justice by donating today.

 We’re grateful to our pro bono counsel Claire E. Hunter, Q.C. and Diana C. Sepúlveda, who joined Kimberly Hawkins from Rise and Kate Feeney from West Coast LEAF.